Los Angeles Science Fantasy Society: Officers

 The Treasurer is elected once a year; the other club officers are elected twice a year.
 The Board of Directors is elected on a staggered basis: 4, 4, and 3.

 For the current list of officers and directors, please see the Contact LASFS page.

-Advisors to the Board: Charles Lee Jackson II, June Moffatt, Fred Patten.

 Cultural references

 In the Hugo-nominated science fiction novel Fallen Angels by LASFS members Larry Niven and Jerry Pournelle (with Michael Flynn), LASFS' unofficial motto "Death Will Not Release You" and its even more unofficial countersign "... even if you die" play a pivotal role in plot development.
 The protagonist of Keith Laumer's 1968 novella The Day Before Forever describes the fashion styles in a future society as "like something from Westercon II".